AndyJHKim/andyjhkim.github.io/_pages/research.md

 I focus on research that bridges cognitive neuropsychology, computational methods, and statistical analysis, with a strong interest in the interdisciplinary challenges that emerge at their intersection.

 This page outlines some of the research questions I’m currently investigating or plan to explore in the near future.
-If you're interested in collaborating—such as joining as an undergraduate research intern—feel free to reach out to me at kim4648@purdue.edu
+If you're interested in collaborating - such as joining as an undergraduate research intern - feel free to reach out to me at kim4648@purdue.edu

 For a complete list of publications, please see my [Google Scholar](https://scholar.google.com/citations?user=c0PqBXwAAAAJ&hl=en).